YutaroNegi/async-chatbot-api/README.md

 The application will be available at [http://localhost:8000](http://localhost:8000).

-### 7. Testing User Registration, Login, and Message Management
+### 7. Testing User Registration, Login, Logout, and Message Management

 - **User Registration:**
   - **Endpoint:** `POST /users/register`